adolfoweloy/adolfoweloy.github.io/_posts/2025-08-08-terminal-emulator.md

 ## Rendering characters read from the PTY

 The missing part to have a minimal working terminal emulator is to handle the communication between the terminal emulator and the shell, as well as rendering the characters on the screen.
-The code below shows how to read from the PTY master side and render the characters on the SDL window.
-The first thing to do is to create a buffer to hold the characters read from the PTY master side, i.e. `/dev/pts/ptmx` and append that to the lines buffer global variable (something done by `append_line_to_lines_buffer()` function).
+The code below shows how to read from the PTY primary side and render the characters on the SDL window.
+The first thing to do is to create a buffer to hold the characters read from the PTY primary side, i.e. `/dev/pts/ptmx` and append that to the lines buffer global variable (something done by `append_line_to_lines_buffer()` function).

 ```c
 int running = 1;